 As everybody is filled with a festive spirit at the turn of the year, people often dress up in fun outfits for New Year's Eve and put on funny hats or fabulous glitter makeup.
 Just make sure to wrap up warm as well!

 Iceland's New Year's Comedy Show: Áramótaskaup

 Before midnight on New Year's Eve, people have a nice dinner, flock to bonfires around town and then watch a satirical comedy show on TV at 10:30 PM.
-Nearly every single Icelander watches this, and it becomes a common conversation topic in New Year's Eve parties.
+Nearly every single Icelander watches this, and it has become a common conversation topic at New Year's Eve parties.
 Was it good?
 Was it bad?
 Was it better than last year's show?
 What was your favorite sketch?

 This 50-minute long TV program has multiple short sketches that make fun of the main events happening in the year that passed.
-Icelanders like to poke fun of themselves, and no-one is spared in this yearly comedy show, especially not the Icelandic politicians, artists or the president.
+Icelanders like to poke fun at themselves, and no one is spared in this yearly comedy show, especially not the Icelandic politicians, artists, or the president.

 Above you can watch a sketch that's in English as it is making fun of the way Iceland presents itself to other nations, and how tourists can often perceive Iceland in a rose-tinted way.
 This sketch is from 2014, at the start of an increased tourism boom in the country.
 Many other sketches can be found online, but they are all in Icelandic.

 Each year we eagerly await it, as there is always a lot to be made fun of.

 New Year's Eve in Iceland's Countryside